OmeroCatan/Getting-and-Cleaning-Data-Project/CodeBook.md

 SubjectID - names for subject variable

-completeset - combined data set including the X, y and subject data from both Training and Testing
+completeset - combined data set including the X, y and subject data from both training and testing

 ## Pull Only Mean and Standard Deviation Columns
 I utilized the grep function to pull only the mean and standard deviation columns from the original features provided.